Bottles marked "Federal Law Forbids…"

 As you can see in this document, the repeal of the legislation did not require that this marking of bottles cease immediately.
 Rather, it was simply no longer required.
 As you might expect, bottlers did not cease production on that very day.
 In fact, Bill Lindsey has documented one such FEDERAL LAW FORBIDS… bottle that he has accurately dated to 1974.

 At times you will see references online to the words FEDERAL LAW PROHIBITS instead of FORBIDS.
-This is a persistent error which has been reported on some web sites (including, we admit, on ours at one time), although the wording with PROHIBITS does not seem to exist on any bottle.
+This is a persistent error which has been reported on some websites (including, we admit, on ours at one time), although the wording with PROHIBITS does not seem to exist on any bottle.
+Do you have a bottle embossed FEDERAL LAW PROHIBITS?
+Let me know – post a comment below with an image!

 The Prohibition Era Ends - Bottled Booze is Back